izhangzhihao/intellij-rainbow-brackets/README.md

 NOTE: You can use **name** of language or **extension** of file name(The names should be **lowercase**).

+This is also available in the settings.

+TODO: capture screenshot

+Note: `languageBlacklist` takes priority over settings (if present).

 ## Contribute

 NOTE: To view the PSI tree and explore the internal structure of source code, you need to set up your IDE by follow [this](https://www.jetbrains.com/help/idea/psi-viewer.html).